 Ten years after Dr. Andre Vovan began working with patients who have sepsis, his father’s life was saved due to the sepsis protocol and system Dr. Vovan and his team put into place.
 “I wasn’t even at our hospital during that time, but the system we put in place saved his life,” he explains.
 “The whole work in sepsis for me was always to help people survive this problem and to save lives but in the end it saved my dad.”

-Dr. Vovan is the Executive Medical Director of the Acute Care Institute at Hoag Hospital.
-He is also the Executive Medical Director (Clinical Effectiveness) at St. Joseph Hoag Health.
+Dr. Vovan was the former Executive Medical Director of the Acute Care Institute at Hoag Hospital.
+He was also the Executive Medical Director (Clinical Effectiveness) at St. Joseph Hoag Health.
 He received his MBA from the University of California, Irvine, and his MD from the University of California, San Diego.
-He resides in Orange County, California.
+He resides in Orange County, CA.